aishraj/Dropbox-Image-Scaler/README.md

 #Dropbox Webhooks Java

-This is a Java clone of [Dropbox Webhooks Example](https://www.dropbox.com/developers/webhooks/tutorial).
-Please feel free to send in fork and send pull requests and/or try something similar/better in Java/Scala.
+This is a Dropbox application which lets you automatically scale down image files put in the dropbox app folder.

 ##To Run